Data Flow Diagram: Examples - Food Ordering System

 Context DFD

 A context diagram is a data flow diagram that only shows the top level, otherwise known as Level 0.
-At this level, there is only one visible process node that represents the functions of a complete system in regards to how it interacts with external entities.
+At this level, there is only one visible process node that represents the functions of a complete system in regard to how it interacts with external entities.
 Some of the benefits of a Context Diagram are:

 context dfd